 Since my buddy Ryan was all dialed in, he lead all the pitches.
 The Arrowhead Arete is a bit of an unbolted adventure climb, you find your way up multiple crack systems, where there is some ambiguity where one pitch ends and the next begins.
 At one point, at about two-thirds the way up on an exposed section, we had our first route-finding road block.

-The feature above us looked too loose to climb and above the expected grade, but nothing else looked protectable.
+The feature above us looked too loose to climb and above the expected grade, but nothing else looked like it would take gear.
 After attempting to read between the lines of the topo’s descriptions of the pitches, we decided it would be best to hang a right around a corner and hope something came into view.

 It seemed like forever as he slowly scrambled his way over, making sure every move he did could also be undone.
 The cold wind was howling through the valley and the sun was setting, it was hard not to think about how miserable being benighted on the wall would be like.